Summer – a season of relaxing, vacations, and fun. It can also be costly if you aren’t intentional with your money.

 3. Skip amusement parks and find free parks instead.

-Many amusement parks like Six Flags and Disney charge $40 and up on a one-day admission.
-Consider spending the day at a state park or the lake.
-Pack a cooler and games to have some lunch and swim.
+Amusement parks like Six Flags and Disney charge from $40 and up for a one-day admission.
+Consider spending the day at state parks, national parks, or the lake.
+Pack a cooler with your food and games to have lunch and swim.
 You only need a little money in your bank account for travel costs.

-Many of our local parks have bbq grills and playgrounds.
+Many of our local parks have BBQ grills and playgrounds.
 I love the lakes we have near our home.
-Living in the Adirondacks, it seems there is a lake (or two) in every town!
+Living in the Adirondacks, every town has a lake (or two)!

 Go for a hike.

 Print out a nature scavenger hunt and see how many things you can find in the local park – there are loads of simple ways to make nature fun for the kids without spending much money.

 4. Make some money with a neighborhood garage sale!

 I love getting rid of stuff.
-Because we live in a small house, we just don’t have room for everything.
-And it gets a little claustrophobic to me if there is too much stuff.
+We don’t have room for everything because we live in a small house.
+And it gets claustrophobic for me if there is too much stuff.

-If you don’t love it or use it – Think KonMarie Method – then sell it!
+If you don’t love or use it – Think KonMarie Method – then sell it!